Maximize your Home Remodel Budget

 Americans are expected to spend a record $316 billion on remodeling their homes in 2017, up from $296 billion the previous year, according to the Harvard University Joint Center for Housing Studies.

-Here are five steps you can take to maximize your remodeling dollars:
+Here are five steps you can take to maximize your home remodeling dollars:

 1. Consider financing options

 As a rule, the best way to pay for home improvements is with cash.
-If you are short on funds, weigh the costs of obtaining a loan or using a credit card.
+If you're short on funds, weigh the costs of obtaining a loan or using a credit card.

 Home equity lines of credit (HELOC) are on the rise, putting money in the pockets of homeowners to fund renovation projects.
 "A HELOC gives homeowners access to funds, using their hard earned Equity to renovate and improve their home throughout the years," explains Ben Trstena, a Chase Home Lending Manager.
 "The benefits and flexibility of using HELOC is unmatched, as the homeowners may deduct the interest, pay lower interest and utilize it for planned or unplanned home projects.”